grovewo/site-1/src/content/post/chiang-dao.md

 {{< figure src="/images/chiangdao/bus.jpg" title="Bus to Chiang Dao" >}}

-Arriving in Chiang Dao we are immediately greeted by taxi drivers that knew exactly what a white farang like me was in town for.
+Arriving in Chiang Dao we are immediately greeted by taxi drivers that knew exactly what a farang like me was in town for.
 The price is 150 baht per truck, so don't let them fool you into seperate trucks like they did with our group.

 20 minutes later we arrive at the festival.
 Immediate impressions were good, it seemed very homey, friendly and low-key.
 They raised the price to 200 baht per person, per day for this year.